The Puerto Rican Day Parade has a dark secret.

 It is the secret of the Puerto Rican flag.

-Have you ever noticed the passionate, over-the-top, surrealistic display of Puerto Rican flags at every Puerto Rican Day Parade?
+Have you ever noticed the wild, uncontrollable, impassioned display of flags at every Puerto Rican Day Parade?

 And even this:

-There is a reason for this emotional attachment.
+There is a deep reason for this emotional attachment.

 There is a reason why Que Bonita Bandera and Preciosa bring tears to our eyes…and sometimes we don’t even know why.

-It is because this flag represents an ideal…the ideal of lost youth and forgotten illusions…much like last night’s dream…or the prayers we once heard, at our grandmothers’ feet.
+It is because this flag represents an ideal…the ideal of lost youth and forgotten illusions…just like last night’s dream, or tomorrow’s TV advertisement.

 But there is one more reason, why this flag is the emotional heart of the parade.